individual sections

 This was a design-building permanent modular construction “PMC” that required project features such as stem wall foundation with crawl space, ejector pump, lightning protection, tempered glass for safety, an observation deck, and a complete hi-rib steel exterior for maximum longevity.

 Gerdau Ameristeel Corporation is a large Brazilian-owned multi-national business that produces steel products often used in the automotive, construction, and energy markets.
 They have more than 11,000 employees in North America spread throughout their 140 locations.
-Gerdau contracted directly with Vanguard Modular Building Systems, LLC to provide the modular building for the project.
-Vanguard Modular coordinated closely with South East Modular, which constructed the modular building, as well as Upside Innovation which delivered and installed the access systems for a successful completion.
-Edison Foard, a local but prominent general contractor in the Carolinas, also worked closely with Vanguard Modular during the project and performed all of the general site-work associated with the project and well beyond the footprint of the modular building.
+Gerdau contracted directly with BOXX Modular to provide the modular building for the project.
+BOXX Modular coordinated closely with South East Modular, which constructed the modular building, as well as Upside Innovation which delivered and installed the access systems for a successful completion.
+Edison Foard, a local but prominent general contractor in the Carolinas, also worked closely with BOXX Modular during the project and performed all of the general site-work associated with the project and well beyond the footprint of the modular building.